-The City's policies, benefits and rules, as explained in the manual, may be changed from time to time as circumstances, employment legislation and economic conditions dictate.
+The City's policies, benefits and rules, as explained in the manual, may be changed from time to time as circumstances, employment legislation, and economic conditions dictate.
 If and when provisions are changed, non-bargaining employees will be notified.
-A copy will also be placed in a highly visible location in each work site and on our City Of Springfield (COS) Intranet site.
+A copy will also be placed in a highly visible location in each work site and on our City of Springfield (COS) Intranet site.

 The policies in this manual are to be considered as guidelines.
-The City of Springfield, at its option, may change, delete, suspend or discontinue any part or parts of the policies in this manual at any time without prior notice.
+The City of Springfield, at its option, may change, delete, suspend, or discontinue any part or parts of the policies in this manual at any time without prior notice.
 Any such action will apply to existing as well as future employees with continued employment being the consideration between the employer and the employee.
-No one other than the Mayor or the Control Board (while it is in existence) may alter or modify any of the policies in this manual.
-No statement or promise by a supervisor, manager or department head may be interpreted as a change in policy nor will it constitute an agreement with an employee.
+No one other than the Mayor may alter or modify any of the policies in this manual.
+No statement or promise by a supervisor, manager, or department head may be interpreted as a change in policy, nor will it constitute an agreement with an employee